MLB Friday Draftstars DFS Preview and Projections for September 19, 2025

 Conclusion

-In DFS, creating an optimal line-up requires understanding key concepts and metrics.
-When building your MLB Friday teams, consider starting with a value player like Colton Cowser.
+When building your MLB Friday teams, consider starting with a value player like Logan Webb.
 To secure one of the highest projected scorers, Yoshinobu Yamamoto is a strong option.
-If you're looking for budget-friendly choices to free up salary cap for more studs, take a look at our cheapie options, including Heliot Ramos.
+If you're looking for budget-friendly choices to free up salary cap for more studs, check out our cheapie options, including Heliot Ramos.

-On the other hand, according to our model, German Rosario is one of the lowest value options on the slate, suggesting you might want to limit exposure to him if entering multiple line-ups.
+On the other hand, according to our model, German Rosario is one of the worst value options on the slate, suggesting you might want to limit exposure to him if building multiple line-ups.

 Ready to go?
 Draftstars' MLB Friday slate closes at 9:15am AEST on Friday.
 ENTER NOW!

 As with all MLB DFS contests, whether you start with our studs or build around our value picks, leveraging Fantasy Insider's data-driven MLB fantasy news and strategies, combined with your own research, can enhance your chances of winning in the MLB Friday contest.
-The unique insights here can help you balance star power, value and budget management when you make your MLB DFS line-ups.
+The unique insights here can help you maximize points while adhering to the salary cap when you make your MLB DFS line-ups.

 For the latest projections and optimised MLB Friday line-ups, check out the Fantasy Insider Cruncher on Draftstars!
 It's free to use when you're logged in.